11 Sep A Quick Planning and Travel Guide to La Fortuna, Costa Rica

 Getting to La Fortuna

-You have a couple of options for getting to La Fortuna.
+You have a couple of options for getting to La Fortuna if you are backpacking Central America.
 You can come indirectly (good luck navigating that… I never tried it) or directly from other cities.
 While I have only arrived in La Fortuna from San Jose, your other options are Liberia and Peñas Blancas, Nicaragua.
 You can also find local connections here and there from wherever you may be, but they may end up being indirect and result in changes somewhere along the way.

 From San Jose